Uchiha-byte/Diabetes_Prediction/README.md

 This project was developed during my internship at System Tron.
 The main objective of this project is to predict whether a person is diabetic or not using Machine Learning algorithms.

-Tools & Technologies
+Tools & Technologies-

-Python
+-Python

-Google Colab
+-Google Colab

-Machine Learning (Classification Models)
+-Machine Learning (Classification Models)

-Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
+-Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn

-Dataset
+Dataset-

-Pima Indians Diabetes Dataset
+-Pima Indians Diabetes Dataset
 (Contains medical information like glucose level, blood pressure, BMI, etc.)

-Workflow
+Workflow-

-Data Collection
+-Data Collection

-Data Preprocessing
+-Data Preprocessing

-Exploratory Data Analysis (EDA)
+-Exploratory Data Analysis (EDA)

-Model Building
+-Model Building

-Model Evaluation
+-Model Evaluation

-Prediction
+-Prediction

-Algorithms Used
+Algorithms Used-

-Logistic Regression
+-Logistic Regression

-Decision Tree
+-Decision Tree

-Random Forest
+-Random Forest

-K-Nearest Neighbors (KNN)
+-K-Nearest Neighbors (KNN)

-Output
+Output:
 Model predicts whether a person is diabetic or not based on input data.

-Conclusion
+Conclusion:
 This project helped me understand the practical implementation of Machine Learning algorithms and how data preprocessing & model selection plays a key role in prediction accuracy.